Actindo-AG/Documentation/Payments/UserInterface/01a_ListAuthorizations.md

     Click this button to collapse or expand the left margin column with the attribute groups.
 When the left margin is expanded and you click this button, the column is collapsed.
 When the column is collapsed and you click this button, the column is expanded.
 This is available for the *Unassigned Group* folder only.

-## Authorizations &ndash; Dependencies
+## Authorization &ndash; Dependencies

-*Payments > Authorizations > Tab LIST > Select an authorization ticket > Tab Dependencies*
+*Payments > Authorizations > Tab LIST > Select an authorization transaction > Tab Dependencies*

 ![Dependencies](../../Assets/Screenshots/Payments/Authorizations/AuthorizationDependencies.png "[Dependencies]")

-Since a authorization transaction has no dependencies to other entities in Actindo by default, this sub-tab is not relevant.
+Since an authorization transaction has no dependencies to other entities in Actindo by default, this sub-tab is not relevant.

-## Authorizations &ndash; Logs
+## Authorization &ndash; Logs

-*Payments > Authorization > Tab LIST > Select an entry > Tab Logs*
+*Payments > Authorization > Tab LIST > Select an authorization transaction > Tab Logs*

 ![Logs](../../Assets/Screenshots/Payments/Authorizations/AuthorizationLogs.png "[Logs]")